devops329/devops/instruction/grafanaOnCall/grafanaOnCall.md

 ![Alert configure notification](alertConfigureNotification.png)

 That is enough configuration to get started.
 Now press the `Save rule and exit` button.
-This will return us to the panel visualization where our newly define alert is displayed.
+This will return us to the panel visualization, where our newly defined alert is displayed.
 Initially the state will appear as **Normal**, but as the pending period expires it will move to **Pending** and then **Firing**.

 ![Alert state](alertState.png)

 ### Responding to the alert

 Once the alert triggers it should initiate the notification to the contact point.
-If we check our email you will see the notification.
+If we check our email we will see the notification.

 ![Alert email notification](alertEmailNotification.png)

-Normally you would investigate the problem and figure out what is causing the notification.
+Normally we would investigate the problem and figure out what is causing the notification.
 In this case we can solve the problem by setting our trigger threshold to be higher.
 To do this we edit the rule by pressing the pencil icon and changing the threshold to be **100**.
 Press the `Preview` button and it should display that the alert is back to **Normal**.

 ![Threshold preview](thresholdPreview.png)

-Go ahead and press `Save rule and exit`.
-This will take you back to the visualization panel where you can see that Grafana has automatically added annotations that show when the alert was detected, when it fired, and when it was resolved.
+Press `Save rule and exit`.
+This takes us back to the visualization panel where we can see that Grafana has automatically added annotations that show when the alert was detected, when it fired, and when it was resolved.
 There is also a nice little green heart next to the visualization title that shows everything is good.

 ![Alert annotation](alertAnnotation.png)

 ## OnCall

-Grafana's simple alerting functionality is good for a single person, but you if you have a team of DevOps engineers that need to schedule their availability, coordinate their response, and generate incident reports you might consider Grafana's `OnCall` service.
+Grafana's simple alerting functionality is good for a single person, but if we have a team of DevOps engineers that need to schedule their availability, coordinate their response, and generate incident reports, we might consider Grafana's `OnCall` service.

 Here is a list of the functionality that OnCall provides above the simple notification ability provided by metric alerting.

-- **Escalation chains**: Prioritized actions paths that escalate the management of an alert until it is resolved.
+- **Escalation chains**: Prioritized action paths that escalate the management of an alert until it is resolved.
 - **Teams**: Any number of specialized teams can be created and associated with escalation chains or alerts.
 - **Scheduling**: Individuals or teams can be scheduled for being _on call_.
 When an event is triggered, the escalation chain attempts to notify the scheduled team members first.
 - **Alert groups**: Associate related alerts and serve as a history for responses and resolutions.
-An alert group is automatically
-- **Incident management**: Provides long running tracking, managing, and reporting of an incident that results form an alert.
+- **Incident management**: Provides long running tracking, managing, and reporting of an incident that results from an alert.
 - **Notifications**: Convenient email, text message, and push notification.
-- **Mobile application integration**: A full mobile app for your team members that allows them to adjust their schedule, respond to alerts, and define their desired notification chain.
+- **Mobile application integration**: A full mobile app for team members that allows them to adjust their schedule, respond to alerts, and define their desired notification chain.

 ![OnCall alerts](onCallAlerts.png)

 ## OnCall setup

-In order to use OnCall you will need to do some significant initial configuration.
+In order to use OnCall, some significant initial configuration is needed.
 This may seem like a lot of overhead, but each piece is an important part of an enterprise incident management system.

-Here are steps you will need to go through.
+Here are steps you need to go through.

-1. Define your communication preferences
+1. Define communication preferences
 1. Create and associate yourself with a team
 1. Schedule yourself for an OnCall shift
 1. Create an escalation chain that describes how events should be handled